Venkatesh188/docforge/README.md

 ## 🎯 Document Type Selection

-When you run `python -m docforge.docforge init`, DocForge will show you all available document types:
+When you run `docforge-ai init`, DocForge will show you all available document types:

 ```
 📋 Available Document Types (10):